-Tonga was somewhere I’ve had my eye on for a while now for one big reason: it’s one of the only places in the world where you can swim with humpback whales.
-In September of 2018, I finally got there but after spending a minor fortune on flights and pre-booked whale swim tours, my budget was pretty lacking when it came to actually seeing and experiencing Tonga.
-However, it turns out that the island of Tongatapu is pretty easy to explore- even for those trying to stick to a budget.
+Tonga was somewhere I’ve had my eye on for a while for one big reason: it’s one of the only places in the world where you can swim with humpback whales.
+There are several places to do this however since flights and whale swims ate a huge part of my budget I chose to base myself on the main island, Tongatapu.
+Prior to going it didn’t seem like there was much to do here, however, it turns out that the island of Tongatapu is pretty easy to explore- even for those trying to stick to a budget.
 Looking for some inspiration?
 Here are the best things to do in Tonga: a Tongatapu Island guide.

 Getting To Tonga